Alecxz20/JS-Course/README.md

 - Third step: to create functions
 - Fouth step: to integrate JS and HTML

-## First workshop: Discounts
+## Second workshop: Discounts

-- First step: to define the forms
+- First step: to define the formula
 - Second step: to implement calculations
 - Third step: to create functions
 - Fouth step: to integrate JS and HTML

+## Third workshop: Statistics

+-First Step: functions created for mean, median and mode -Second Step: to integrate JS and HTML